This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 4. Create A Shiny Meringue

 Whip the egg whites until soft peaks form.
-Beat egg whites mixture using your electric mixer or stand mixer fitted with a wire whisk attachment at medium-high speed until soft peaks form.
+Beat egg whites mixture using your electric mixer or in the bowl of a stand mixer fitted with a wire whisk attachment at medium-high speed until soft peaks form.

 Add 2 Tablespoons of the granulated sugar to your egg whites and continue whipping until they reach stiff, glossy peaks.